Table of Contents

 So, I will discuss ‘other’ manufacturers' daypack features only as they help me illustrate my Osprey daypack’s features and modifications.
 I leave it to you to research the multitude of available daypacks for that one that matches your usage needs.

-Usage can include day hikes, cruising & bus touring &/or foreign SIT Travel including OVN & day trips, or a mix of all, BUT, please, be flexible.
+Usage can include day hikes, cruising & bus touring &/or foreign SIT Travel including OVN & day trips, or

 Don’t commit to just one usage because you will hopefully expand your future's horizons.

 My Osprey daypack served all roles equally well.
-A day hike’s rain gear & snacks, 2) (OVN) overnight trips with bare only essentials for 2-3 days, and 3) long-distance airline/train/bus trips for what you want at your seat.
+A day hike’s rain gear & snacks, 2) (OVN) overnight trips with only bare essentials for 2-3 days, and 3) long-distance airline/train/bus trips for what you want at your seat.

 Caveat: you may overload airline’s carry-on daypack to avoid checked baggage weight limits.

 II.
-Find Ideal Daypak
+Find an Ideal Daypak

 A. IMO, no daypack is ideal